 Shower glass doors: Superior Glass and Mirror

-In my final series of the master bathroom renovation, I will be going over the products and items used in the shower.
+In my final series of the master bathroom renovation, I will be go over the products we used.
 Because I know you want to know where you get that light blue vanity.
 It’s Costco.
 Seriously.
 Costco.

 READ THE WHOLE SERIES: